silvanocerza/personal-site/content/now.md

 ## Work

-As of now it's almost one year that I've started working at **Arduino** in the Tooling Team.
-I've already learned a lot in just one year and am enjoying my time, am working with lots of awesome and knowledgeable people.
+As of now it's more than one year that I've started working at **Arduino** in the Tooling Team.
+Am getting more and more knowledgable about more and more projects and am really enjoying all the technical side of it, there's ton of space for improvements and things to do.
+I feel like am making an impact.

 ## Life

-In the past months I've started shooting and developing film photography again, it's something that I missed quite a bit in the last years; also shooting more digitally.
-Thinking about buying an enlarger to print a bit or even a scanner.

-With the easing of COVID restrictions in Italy am thinking to cancel my rent and start hopping from city to city while I keep working, I just need a laptop after all.
-Am still not sure, thinking about it, need to understand if it's economically feasible.
-Or I might buy an house, who knows. 🤷
+I kinda moved to Turin a couple of months ago, am enjoying my time but not sure how much I'll stay.
+The perks of remote working remotely I guess.
+I thinking of moving in the mountains.

 ## Reading